 Manning began his coaching career as an assistant at North Carolina from 1985 to 1993.
 While pursuing his master’s degree in sports administration, Manning assisted Coach Bill Lam in guiding 15 Tar Heel wrestlers to All-America honors, including four NCAA finalists and a pair of national champions.
 UNC posted top-10 NCAA finishes in 1986, 1987 and 1993 with Manning on staff, and captured four Atlantic Coast Conference titles.
 He also helped attract the nation’s top recruiting class to Chapel Hill, N.C., in the spring of 1990.

 In addition to his extensive collegiate coaching experience, Manning has been selected numerous times to coach the United States in international competition.
-He has coached on two U.S. Olympic teams as an assistant in 1996 and 2000, while also being named the head coach at U.S. Olympic Festivals in 1991, 1993 and 1995.
+He has coached on U.S. Olympic teams as an assistant in 1996, 2000, 2012 and 2016, while also being named the head coach at U.S. Olympic Festivals in 1991, 1993 and 1995.
 Manning was chosen to head the U.S. freestyle team at the 2001 FILA World Championships and was an assistant on the U.S. delegation to the FILA World Championships eight times.
 He has also been active at the FILA Junior level, serving as the head coach twice, and traveling to the 2008 FILA Junior World Championships in Turkey as an assistant coach, where he coached Burroughs to a 10th-place finish.
 In 2009, Manning was a coach for the U.S. Freestyle World Team at the World Wrestling Championships in Herning, Denmark.

 Manning’s competitive career also extended beyond the collegiate ranks.
 He was a member of the U.S. freestyle team from 1986 to 1989.
 He won a silver medal at the 1989 Pan American Games.